gowthestokes/Get-Ralphs-Grocery-List/README.md

 # Status
 <br>This is a beta version of the export, but I wanted to get it out here so others could eyeball it and make suggestions.
 Or heck, throw in some bug fixes. :D
-<br>So far this is only tested on Firefox and Windows 10.
+<br>So far this is only tested on Firefox/LibreWolf/WaterFox and Windows 10.
 If you have a Mac and would like to contribute, or just identify issues, please do.

 Here is a sample data set